EmanuelGustafzon/Milestone-project-2-Quiz/README.md

 ![Answer](/assets/images/Sk%C3%A4rmbild%20(116).png)

 - Finished Quiz section
-  - After the user have answered the 15 questions a score is shown up.
+  - After the user have answered the 15 questions the final score is shown up.
   - The user also get the option to restart the quiz.

 ![Finished quiz round](/assets/images/Sk%C3%A4rmbild%20(117).png)